Where to buy a car without haggling

 The traditional car-buying route can mean dealing with pushy sales representatives.
 It doesn’t have to be that way.
 There are many routes to no-hassle car buying, eliminating the obstacles between your hands and the steering wheel.

-There is one area where you should still compare multiple offers: your car loan.
+Even if you choose a no-haggle option to buy, there is still one area where you should compare multiple offers: your car loan.
 Browse auto loan rates for a competitive financing offer.